1rosehip/coding-games-for-kids-to-learn-programming/README.md

 # Teaching kids programming through games development with HTML / CSS / JS

+This course is intended for kids 8+ years old that with help of their parents will learn how to program interactive browser games with CSS, HTML and JavaScript.
+It's recommended to check [code monkey](https://www.playcodemonkey.com/) and [scratch](https://scratch.mit.edu/) project before taking this course.
 ## Tools
 - [Visual Studio Code Editor](https://code.visualstudio.com/) - free, open source, cross platform